 Traditional teaching in schools and universities does little to ensure that it qualifies the above criteria as in other professions.
 For instance, although a majority of higher education teachers do possess some qualifications, these are always, if not, related to their teaching areas instead of having qualifications in good practices in teaching.
 It is also inevitable that teachers might not possess a body of knowledge that revolves around teaching.
 While there are a number of tools in the education industry such as software tools, the tools fail to have a robust relationship to teaching and learning and such a relationship does not exist in a way agreed by all teachers.
 With a lack of a shared body of knowledge in the teaching profession, it is impossible for teachers to express shared standards and values as pertains to teaching and learning.
 The regulation of teaching and learning is seldom self-organizing or self-governing.
 Systems managing teachers and managers speak different views with teachers being at micro-levels and managers taking the macro roles of controlling the teaching environment.
-The regulation of teaching and learning also fails largely as it is not driven by the teaching profession, but external organizations and agencies.
+The regulation of teaching and learning also fails largely as it is not driven by the teaching profession, but by external organizations and agencies.
 Smart teaching addresses the above issues common in traditional teaching in a number of ways.

 Strategies for Smart Teaching